kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ```

-*body-parser* is a middleware package which helps Express to handle HTTP Post requests efficiently.*cors* is another middleware package that handles cross-origin resource sharing.**Both these packages are helpful once we make a reactjs client application**.
+*body-parser* is a middleware package which helps Express to handle HTTP Post requests efficiently.*cors* is another middleware package that handles cross-origin resource sharing.

 c.
 Create a **server.js** file within the project folder and type the following in it.